Tonsak09/Cauldron/DND-Cauldron/Lore/Dragons.md

 *Burnt Borders by Tullir Hiun*
 > [[Ji'tonj]] is friend to none.
 Through a jealous rage that may even rival the [[Mad Kings]] she has hunted a number of unicorns to achieve a right she believes stolen from her.
 By stuffing unicorn hair between her scales she has achieved a galloping flight.
 >
-> He now travels though both Miocho and Orn in order to search out and challenge other drakes for territory and eating rights.
+> She now travels though both Miocho and Orn in order to search out and challenge other drakes for territory and eating rights.
 ## Whyvern

 >